Mark Steel's in Town

 Mark Steel's in Town is a stand-up comedy show on BBC Radio 4, co-written and performed by Mark Steel.
 The series, which was first broadcast on 18 March 2009, is recorded in various towns and cities in the United Kingdom and occasionally elsewhere.
 Each episode is tailored to the town in which it is recorded, and the show is performed in front of a local audience.

-The programme received positive reviews from critics because of Steel's observations of the locals, and that the series took place in multiple locations, compared to the majority of stand-up shows on radio and television, which are normally recorded in a single location.
+The programme received positive reviews from critics because of Steel's observations of the locals, and because the series took place in multiple locations, compared to the majority of stand-up shows on radio and television, which are normally recorded in a single location.
 In 2010, Mark Steel's in Town won a Silver Award for "Best Comedy" in the Sony Radio Academy Awards, and two years later won the Gold Award in the same category.
 Also in 2010, the show won the Writers' Guild of Great Britain Award for "Best Radio Comedy / Light Entertainment".
 The series was voted "Best Radio Entertainment Show" in the Comedy.co.uk Awards held by the British Comedy Guide in 2012 and 2015.